icopy-site/awesome/docs/awesome/awesome-wagtail.md

 - [Wagtail Starter Kit](https://github.com/tkjone/starterkit-wagtail) – A cookiecutter complete with wagtail, django layout, vagrant, provisioning scrips, front end build system and more!
 - [Wagtail Pipit](https://github.com/Frojd/Wagtail-Boilerplate) – Pipit is a Wagtail boilerplate which aims to provide an easy and modern developer workflow with a React-rendered frontend.
 - [Django Cookiecutter Wagtail](https://github.com/Jean-Zombie/cookiecutter-django-wagtail) – A Django Cookiecutter template with Wagtail.
 Based on the original 'Django Cookiecutter'.
 Features: Docker support using `docker-compose` for development and production (using Traefik with LetsEncrypt support), customizable PostgreSQL version, Bootstrap 4, media storage using Amazon S3 or Google Cloud Storage and many more.
+- [wagtail-webpack-dokku](https://github.com/helixsoftco/wagtail-webpack-dokku/) - A template with Wagtail, Webpack using django-webpack-loader, Bootstrap 5, production ready for Dokku.

 ## Resources